Fin-bar/Pf2e-Alignment-Damage/README.md

 # Features

 * Allows alignment damage to apply to more (or less!) varieties of creatures.
-* Apply bleed, positive, and negative damage to more types of creatures.
+* Apply bleed, vitality, and void damage to more types of creatures.
 * Remove precision immunity, or replace it with physical resistance.